-To move weight lower, thereby lowering center of gravity and helping get the ball up, Cobra used more of its carbon-composite crown material.
+To move weight lower, thereby lowering the center of gravity and helping get the ball up, Cobra used more of its carbon-composite crown material.
 The composite now wraps around the edges of the crown toward the heel.
-Lighter up top necessarily means lighter at the bottom – and a lower CG.
+Lighter up top necessarily mean lighter at the bottom – and a lower CG.

 The Speedback still benefits from Cobra placing an emphasis on aerodynamics.
 The company just put extra effort into minimizing the tradeoffs that streamlined crowns can force upon us.
 It all starts with the leading edge.